Constipation and autoimmune: 4 tips to help toilet time

 digestion Jan 05, 2023

-Constipation literally makes us feel like crap.
+Constipation makes us feel like crap.
 It’s a drain on energy, creates additional inflammation in the body and can prevent us from eating … when we should be eating more of key nutrients to help bring our bodies back into balance.

 What is constipation?